revanthstrakz/product-docs/README.md

    docker --version
    ```

-   If all commands return version numbers, the installation was successful.
+   If all commands return version numbers, the installation was successful!

 ### Final Notes
 Ensure Docker Desktop is running before attempting to use VSCode devcontainers.